btkostner/shorty/README.md

 Next, you can run `make server` to start the development server.
 Most code should hot reload and be available without having to restart the server.

-And lastly, to run tests, do `make test`.
-This will make sure the basic unit tests pass.
-More extensive testing, linting, and formatting will be ran when a PR is created.
+If you want to run the unit tests, you can do `make test`.
+And if you want to do the linting and formatting, you can do `make lint`.
+All of these will be ran when you open a PR.

 ## FAQ